Rawierdt/Anayansi/README.md

 > [!CAUTION]
-> This tool was created for educational purposes only.
+> Disclaimer: This tool was created for educational purposes only.
 I do not take any responsibility for the misuse of this tool.

 ![aCreator](/assets/anayansi_creator.gif)